Skip to main content

 “Are you alright?”
 Vidhi frowned as he nodded.
 “Stop talking.”
 He commanded her.

-Pratap gathered that turning the lights off might help as he used his free hand to reach for the lamp.
-Now the silhouettes moved in the faint light coming from the balcony window and he could hear her breath, smell her, taste her skin.
-He was about to reach a high as he groaned whispering a name.
+Pratap gathered that turning the lights off might help, as he used his free hand to reach for the lamp.
+Now the silhouettes moved in the faint light coming from the balcony window, and he could hear her breath, smell her, taste her skin.
+He was about to reach a high as he groaned, whispering a name.
 A name that was not hers.
 With that came memories of a trauma he had managed to sweep under the rug every time he indulged.

 Pratap was barely eleven when he walked into his empty home to be greeted at the door by the housekeeper.
-He was back from school early because his rehearsals for the singing competition were cancelled and he headed upstairs to his room to freshen up for lunch.
+He was back from school early because his rehearsals for the singing competition were cancelled, and he headed upstairs to his room to freshen up for lunch.
 That is when he heard the noise coming from his room.
-A horrified child had walked on to his father and his lover, the woman moaning loudly.
-Before he could comprehend what was going on a slap had resonated across his face followed by a series of threats to not let his mother know.
+A horrified child had walked onto his father and his lover, the woman, moaning loudly.
+Before he could comprehend what was going on, a slap had resonated across his face, followed by a series of threats to not let his mother know.
 Pratap was an adamant child.
 He did tell his mother.
 Of course, he only knew much later how his father hid the multiple affairs for a long time and maintained a sham marriage because his mother’s side owned the majority shares of his company.
 He even remarried soon after the divorce.
 No matter how much Pratap wanted to forget the day, every time he tried to establish any kind of emotional attachment with anyone except his mother and brother, those thoughts haunted him and made him bitter inside.
-It was as though the trauma of the day he pretended to have forgotten, the fights he witnessed and the dirty name callings he remembered ate away slowly at his soul and it was now rotten.
-It was the first time when he indulged with a classmate that he realised that women moaning his name brought back those triggers and made him feel vulnerable.
+It was as though the trauma of the day he pretended to have forgotten, the fights he witnessed and the dirty name callings he remembered ate away slowly at his soul, and it was now rotten.
+It was the first time that he indulged with a classmate that he realised that women moaning his name brought back those triggers and made him feel vulnerable.
 It was since then that he strictly avoided both sleeping with someone repeatedly and moaning names.
 He had been carefully successful until he slipped the tongue today.
 What was wrong with him?

 “No wine for tonight?”
-She asked with a smile appearing faintly on her lips almost taunting him.
+She asked with a smile appearing faintly on her lips, almost taunting him.

 “Why are you here?”
 He asked, slightly narrowing his brows.

 “You invited me here.”
-She shrugged a little startled.
+She shrugged, a little startled.

 “No.” He shook his head.
 “I mean here, now.”
 He looked suspicious.

 “I was not ready to go to bed yet.”
-She sipped the drink brushing her locks aside.
+She sipped the drink, brushing her locks aside.
 He looked over her shoulder at the few people in the lounge—no familiar faces.

 “Are you stalking me?”
-He used the same tone she did last weekend and that made her laugh.
+He used the same tone she did last weekend, and that made her laugh.
 “If I were to, would I make it obvious?”
 She asked.

 “You should.”
 He emphasised.